wcg104/product/README.md

 -----
 This new version of package will provide you further upgradation of the Ecommerce project .
 It contains Products , product_item , product_item_sizes, product_media. these tables are connected with the ids which means if the user will add 1 product it will be have atleast 1 or more than 1 item and 1 item have multiple sizes and multiple media whether it maybe video or image .
 Everything is managed by the ids. in older version everything was managed differently but in the table is changed and the data is also changed .

+User can also update the ordering of the product item by simply calling the round /product/{with productid}/order so that user will get all items for that product

  product table contain the data and type